Last Updated on

 71 miles (1 hour 30 minutes)

 The 1.5-mile roundtrip Rough Ridge Trail offers one of the Blue Ridge Parkway’s quickest and rewarding offroad hikes.
-This stop (MM 302) is memorable for sunrise views, especially because that’s about the only time you’ll encounter fewer people here.
+This stop (MP 302) is memorable for sunrise views, especially because that’s about the only time you’ll encounter fewer people here.

 From the overlook, you’ll get nice panoramas of the surrounding Blue Ridge Mountains (Grandfather Mountain, especially) and Linn Cove Viaduct.
 This is just a part of why we always recommend this hike to anyone we know who’s planning a High Country visit.